JunhoeChoi/CVAR-Portfolio-Optimization-and-Volatility-Evaluation/README.md

 This project constructs and evaluates a **CVaR-minimizing portfolio** across a 15-asset U.S. multi-asset universe (2020–2025), benchmarked against Max Sharpe and mean-variance strategies.
 Portfolio weights are re-optimized weekly using a 26-week rolling window via the Rockafellar–Uryasev linear programming formulation, with strict look-ahead bias controls.
 Over the 5-year backtest — spanning COVID-19, the 2022 Fed rate shock, and the 2023–24 AI-driven rally — the CVaR strategy delivered a **Sharpe ratio of 1.49** and **annualized volatility of 13.64%**, outperforming the Max Sharpe benchmark on both metrics despite lower absolute returns (20.32% vs. 26.33%).

-Risk is measured and validated at multiple layers: historical VaR/CVaR with Kupiec backtesting, GARCH-family conditional volatility models (GARCH(1,1), GJR-GARCH, SVR-GARCH), and a Monte Carlo stress testing framework using Cholesky decomposition.
+Risk is measured and validated at multiple layers: historical VaR/CVaR backtesting, GARCH-family conditional volatility models (GARCH(1,1), GJR-GARCH, SVR-GARCH), and a Monte Carlo stress testing framework using Cholesky decomposition.
 The SVR-GARCH hybrid achieves the best out-of-sample volatility forecast accuracy (RMSE: 0.002809), reducing error by ~30% versus the GARCH(1,1) baseline.
 Under a fully stressed scenario — correlation breakdown to 0.90, 2× volatility scaling, and a −10% equity shock — the 99% portfolio VaR widens from −2.58% to −12.06%, quantifying the tail amplification that historical VaR alone cannot capture.

 ---